cbeludru/Road-Accident-Analysis/README.md

 **Purpose:**

-Demonstrate analysis of large dataset using python.
+To demonstrate analysis of large dataset using python.

 <br>